bdchauvette/icw/CONTRIBUTING.md

 heart, thank you so much for helping to improve the docs, and make it easier for everyone else to learn how to use `icw` :heart:

+The only firm rule for documentation is that it should follow standard American English spelling.
+Everything else can be workshopped in a PR.

 If your PR is exclusively about documentation, feel free to open it without first filing an issue.
-I think that if the documentation is wrong, inadequate, or confusing enough to make you want to open a PR, then we should fast track it and try to get it merged as quickly as possible.
-Discussions and workshopping the copy can be done in the PR itself.
+I think that if the documentation is wrong, inadequate, or confusing enough to make you want to open a PR, then we should fast track it and try to get it fixed as quickly as possible.

-However, if you do find the docs wrong or confusing, but do not feel comfortable opening a PR to fix it, I definitely encourage you to open an issue pointing out what needs to be fixed, and we'll do our best to get it fixed.
+**If you find the docs wrong or confusing, but do not feel comfortable opening a PR to fix it**, please open an issue pointing out what needs to be fixed, and we'll do our best to get it fixed.

-The only firm rule for documentation is that it should follow standard American English spelling.
-This isn't because American English is better than any other variety, it's just that I happen to be American, and I would like the docs to be as consistent as possible throughout.

-**You do not need to be fluent in English to help contribute to the documentation.** Indeed, I think that coming at the docs with a different perspective can really help point out parts that are confusing for non-fluent speakers, allowing us to make them make them better for everyone.

-Please note that I personally consider the PR process to be akin to workshopping a piece of literature.
-If changes are requested, it's not from a place of hostility or adversity, but from a desire to make `icw` the best library it can be.

 ### Translating